Harvey L. Page: Early life

+Career

 Page studied architecture with J. L. Smithmeyer.
 He formed a partnership with W. Bruce Gray in 1878, and their first known commission of record was in 1880, when they were commissioned to design a house at the corner of Massachusetts Avenue and 18th Street for Belden Noble.
 Harper's Magazine reported in 1882 that the Nobel house was "perhaps the best illustration in the city of what may be accomplished in massiveness and the ornament in brick, without superficial adornment."
 It was demolished in 1915, and became the fashionable McCormick Apartment building.
 Among Page's well-known works around Washington are the Army and Navy Club, the Metropolitan Club, the Phoebe Hearst House, the Whittemore House and the row homes on the Harvey L. Page Block.
 Page has been recognized by the D.C.
 Historic Preservation Office as "one of Washington's most innovative architects of the period."

 Palais Royal

 In 1893, Washington's upscale Palais Royal department store opened in a grand new building designed by Page.

 In 1897, Page moved to Chicago, where he practiced with E. S. Hall at the H. L. Page and Company firm until approximately 1900.
 Around the year 1900, he moved to San Antonio, Texas, where he remained for the rest of his life.